 Vila Nova de Milfontes

 This place is quite a bit bigger than Porto Covo.
 The center of the town is nice with traditional white houses with blue, red and yellow color doors and windows but the big part of the town is just hotels it wasn’t the season yet the place was very quiet.
-There are a nice fortress Forte de Sao Clemente and a couple of beaches in the town.
+There is a nice fortress Forte de Sao Clemente and a couple of beaches in the town.

 - Hotel/guesthouse – yes